DNAbased/PyFFAME/db_version/README.md

 | out_format | Output format, json or tab-separated | 'json' or 'tsv' |
 | out_output | Path to designed output | String (file path) |

-If no VCF info is supplied (only additional sequences), no genome is necessary.
+If no rsIDs are supplied (only VCF info and additional sequences), then no MongoDB instance is necessary.
+If neither rsIDs nor VCF info are supplied (only additional sequences), no genome is necessary.

 Note for single nucleotide variants: the pipeline checks, whether the reference allele for each variants is concordant with the base observed at this position in the genome.
 If not, the reverse complementary base is checked for concordance.
 If this reversed base is identical to the genomic position, reference and alternative allele are used reverse complemented.
 Else the original orientation of the alleles is preserved.